 The Church exists to provide a focus for worship, for ministering to the spiritual needs throughout the parish, and to spread the Gospel.
 It holds services on Sunday mornings, and other special services such as Taizé services; and conducts weddings, baptisms, funerals and burials.
 The ministry is normally led by a vicar who shares this duty with his ministry in Sutton Bonington.
 At the moment, following the retirement of Revd Michael J Brock, we welcome retired clergy to take our services, until a new vicar is appointed.

-Church services are generally held at 9:30 am each Sunday, but have a look at Parish Lines, the website Calendar or the Church Notice Board for details of special services.
+Church services are generally held at 9:30 am each Sunday, but have a look at Parish Lines, the A Church Near You website or the Church Notice Board for details of special services.
 On the first Sunday of each month, there is a service of Morning Prayer.
-Normanton on Soar Choir give us some wonderful musical items at this service, and you have the opportunity to join in some lively hymns - both old and new.
+You have the opportunity to join in some lively hymns - both old and new.
 On the second, third and fourth Sundays, there is a service of Holy Communion.
-If there is a fifth Sunday in the month, we join other Churches in our Cluster for a joint service, sometimes held here in Normanton.
-There is a lovely friendly and welcoming atmosphere at the Church, so we hope that you will come and join us.
-The services always end with a cup of coffee/tea (and sometimes sherry!), which gives us time to chat.
+If there is a fifth Sunday in the month, members of the congregation lead a relaxed service called “Simply Worship”.

 The building is basically sound but it needs continual maintenance to ensure that its present condition is maintained.
 These needs and other commitments to the wider church, (e.g. clergy salaries and pensions, diocesan overheads, giving to charities) are met as far as possible from a programme of regular contributions which was renewed in 2014.
 Several events are held through the year to raise money for specific capital projects and to meet any shortfall in regular giving.